rahultoppur/datawiza-blog/README.md

 ---

+## Part 0: Installing prerequisites
+We deploy the DAB as we would any other reverse-proxy, such as NGINX.
+In this tutorial, we will use `docker-compose` to run the access broker.
+Let's take care of these prerequisites by installing them now.

+Let's first install docker.
+Refer [here](https://docs.docker.com/get-docker/) regarding operating systems specific instructions.
+In a Linux environment, we can run `wget -qO- https://test.docker.com/ | sh` to install our docker dependency.

+We will need this when we try to pull the docker image containing the DAB.

+Next, let's download docker-compose.
+Refer [here](https://docs.docker.com/compose/install/) for installation instructions.

-## Part 0: A quick look at our Flask app
+## Part 1: A quick look at our Flask App
 Our Flask app is serving static HTML.
 To see what the page looks like, first source the virtual environment:
 * `cd flask_app`
 * `source blog-venv/bin/activate`